jmvrbanac/Specter/docs/writing_tests/index.rst

 Assertions / Expectations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-Assertions or expectations in specter attempt to be as expressive as possible.
+Assertions or expectations in spektrum attempt to be as expressive as possible.
 This allows for cleaner and more expressive tests which can help with overall code-awareness and effectiveness.
 It is important to note that an expectation does not fast-fail the test; it will continue executing the test even if the expectation fails.

 Expecations follow this flow
     expect [target object] [to or not_to] [comparison] [expected object]